Pyrophoenix100/MidtermLab/readme.md

-# Introduction to Network Automation with Ansible:
+# Introduction to Network Automation with Ansible
 Network automation allows you to configure devices faster and with less misconfigurations.
 Automation also allows for repeatable configurations, letting you write a common configuration once and use it in multiple places.
 Ansible addresses those needs by allowing you to write configurations for almost any device with YAML, a human readable object notation language.
 Ansible lets you write easy to read configurations once, and apply them to different devices.
-# Overview of Ansible:
+# Overview of Ansible
 Ansible is a open-source automation tool designed for simplifying IT operations.
 It is agentless, meaning it doesn't require any software on devices that you want to apply configurations to.
 Playbooks are consistent regardless of the initial configurations, meaning that it is easy to apply a configuration to a new device, and easy to perform repeated actions across many devices.
-# Ansible Playbooks:
+# Ansible Playbooks
 I developed 5 playbooks for the CSR1000v to automate simple tasks and experiment with Ansible's features.
 ## Set Hostname
 This Ansible playbook prompts the user for a hostname, and will set the host's hostname accordingly.
 This playbook was my first test of user input in Ansible, for something simple.
 This worked well, and allowed me to set the hostname of the CSR1000v at will.